priyalviroja/security-paradox/src/epiphanies/speed-is-not-velocity.md

 <div class="epiphany-section">
 <span class="epiphany-label">The Story</span>

-I tracked the deployment velocity of 120 engineering teams over 18 months.
-I wanted to understand the relationship between speed and security.

-Here's what I found:
+Two engineering teams.
+Both building similar products.
+Very different outcomes.

-**The fastest-moving teams (50+ deploys/day) had 3x more security incidents than the slowest teams (1 deploy/week).**
+**Team A**: 50+ deploys per day.
+"Move fast and break things" culture.
+They had 3x more security incidents than average.

-But when I dug deeper, the pattern inverted:

-**The fastest teams detected incidents 12x faster and recovered 8x faster.
-Their total cost per incident was 5x lower.**
+But when incidents happened, they detected them in hours and recovered in hours.
+Their total cost per incident was 5x lower than industry average.

-**The slowest teams moved carefully to avoid breaking things.
+**Team B**: 1 deploy per week.
+"Move carefully and don't break things" culture.
+They had fewer incidents.

 But when things broke—and they always did—they had no muscle memory for recovery.
 They panicked.
-They took weeks to recover from incidents that the fast teams resolved in hours.**
+They took weeks to recover from incidents that Team A resolved in hours.

-Then I found the third group: **teams that moved fast AND had low incident rates.**

-What was different?

-They weren't optimizing for speed.
-They were optimizing for **velocity**—sustainable, directional progress.
+**The pattern: Speed without direction is just motion.
+Velocity is motion in the right direction.**

-I watched one startup founder tell me: "We move fast and break things.
+Here's a real example: A startup founder said: "We move fast and break things.
 Security slows us down."

-I asked: "How many times have you rebuilt the authentication system?"
+The question: "How many times have you rebuilt the authentication system?"

 "Three times," he admitted.
 "We keep finding issues."